 Also makes a good emergency tool for the car

 Ax is very small

 When not in use, the included nylon sheath covers the hammer and ax heads, so there's no need to worry about accidents or damage.
-The multi-tool is entirely made of stainless steel, with a black oxidized coating over the tools and a red oxidized coating over the handle.
+There is no locking mechanisms on the tools, however, which slightly lowered our score.
+The RoverTac is entirely made of stainless steel, with a black oxidized coating over the tools and a red oxidized coating over the handle.
 At 15.9 ounces, it's not the lightest multi-tool out there, but you won't find many that include a hammer and small ax.
-The tool measures 7 inches in length, and the head with hammer and ax is 3.6 inches across.
+The tool measures 8.86 inches in length, and the head with hammer and ax is 3.62 inches across.

 Handle has storage spot for tool bits

 Blade locks into place

 Removable pocket clip